The left-wing parties are misogynistic – and Japan’s old media continues to promote people who speak them. –

-In the recent the Liberal Democratic Party(hereinafter called LDP) of Japan presidential election, Sanae Takaichi became the first female president of the LDP.
+In the recent the Liberal Democratic Party(hereinafter called LDP) of Japan presidential election, Councilor Sanae Takaichi became the first female president of the LDP.

-This LDP president election was an unusual contest, because not only the Komeito party which forms a coalition government with the LDP, but also within the LDP itself there are many Diet members who are anti-Councilor Sanae Takaichi, led by former Prime Minister Ishiba and former Prime Minister Kishida.From this LDP presidential election, it became clear that many Diet members regardless of party prioritize ‘special interests over the citizens’.
+This LDP presidential election was an unusual election, because not only the Komeito party which forms a coalition government with the LDP, but also within the LDP itself there are many anti-Sanae Takaichi Diet members, led by former Prime Minister Ishiba and former Prime Minister Kishida.

 October 4: LDP president election